MartinRossland/Fractals/README.md

 ### Testing:

-Use the MandelbrotTest project to play around with different configurations and settings.
+Use the MandelbrotTest project to play around with different configurations.

 ### Mandelbrot result using formatter